How ConsumerAffairs uses cookies

 Jump to insight

-There’s typically a service charge and a claim limit on repairs.
+There’s typically a claim limit on repairs.

 Jump to insight